anupdhoble/expensetracker_backend/README.md

 ### **Authorization Middleware**

-   - In addition to the authentication middleware, the **Authorization Middleware** is used for specific routes where user permissions need to be validated.
+   - In addition to the authentication middleware, the **Authorization Middleware** (checkPermissions.js file) is used for specific routes where user permissions need to be validated.
 For example, in the **Delete User** route, this middleware checks if the initiator has sufficient access permissions to delete another user.
    - This middleware checks:
      - If the **role** of the authenticated user (Admin, Moderator, User) matches the required role for the action.
      - If the user is authorized to perform actions like deleting or modifying resources based on their role.